 Underlying this exploration, I draw on various postmodern philosophical and sociological views on the “Philosophy of the Mind” and Readings by Philosopher, Simone de Beauvoir in “The second Sex”

-‘Following the Red Light ‘
+Following the Red Light

-This work explores collective consciousness, memory and emotion, reflecting on the effects of globalization, largely through mass communications, social media platforms and mobile applications, and their capacity to bring psychological pressures and the uncontrolled complexity of their power to influence us.
+Explores collective consciousness, memory and emotion, reflecting on the effects of globalization, largely through mass communications, social media platforms and mobile applications, and their capacity to bring psychological pressures and the uncontrolled complexity of their power to influence us.
 It can be argued, we are becoming a universal simplified human being, giving birth to a binary mind that is increasingly devoid of complex ideas, nuances and easily convinced of the truths it is told again and again, leading to the current globalized era of ‘politics of emotion’.

 The brain is complex, and not fully scientifically understood.
 Our consciousness is accepted by most of us as given by our “being alive and here”, yet we do not fully understand it.
 We behave, act in a social, cultural context, based on the Information our brains receive, store and retrieve.
 We make daily decisions based on how we feel, think, believe, fed by the stimulus we receive, and how our memory retrieves it.
-Our emotions are impulsive, instinctive and unpredictable, based on how we retrieve, internalize stimulus and information.
+Our emotions are impulsive, instinctive and unpredictable, based on how we retrieve, internalise stimulus and information.